Privacy notice - tenants

 - financial information.
 We may use this to help resolve arrears payments and optionally to provide welfare, benefits and debt advice as a free service to help you budget and pay your bills.
 We may use this to apply for funding on your behalf

 We collect your personal information from you via a variety of sources, including when you apply for one of our properties or services, complete one of our forms, when you call, write, email or meet with us or respond to a survey.
 We may collect information when you use our social media sites, websites or self-service portal ‘My WLHP’ when you apply to become a member.

-Our landline phone calls to our Customer Service Centre and to our Group Debt Recovery Team are recorded for training and monitoring purposes and our recordings are usually held for a period of six months.
+Our landline phone calls to our Customer First Centre and to our Group Debt Recovery Team are recorded for training and monitoring purposes and our recordings are usually held for a period of six months.